 How Does an Electric Load Meter Work?

-There are different types of electric load meters, each with its operating principle.
+There are different types of electric load meters, each with its own operating principle.
 Here’s an overview of how the most common types work:

 Electromechanical Meters